And You and I: III. The Preacher, The Teacher (6:12 - 9:25)

 IV.
-Apocalypse
+Apocalypse (9:25 - 10:08)

 "Apocalypse" is the shortest piece of the song, clocking in at about 45 seconds in length.
 It is in 3/4 time, in the key of E major and musically and lyrically derived from the final part of "Cord Of Life".
 Lyrically it consists only of four lines, accompanied only by Howe's guitars, acoustic and steel.

 Reception

-Cash Box described it as a "perfect example" of progressive rock, "blending four part vocal harmony with expert musicianship."
+Cash Box described the single as a "perfect example" of progressive rock, "blending four part vocal harmony with expert musicianship."
+Record World said "it's simply magnificent."

+Paul Stump's 1997 History of Progressive Rock called the song "a tour de force of atmosphere, contrasting opaline twelve-string against [Rick] Wakeman's cavernous Mellotron, light and shade divided across the four sections with pleasing architectural skill".